durrantlab/autogrow4/tutorial/TUTORIAL.md

     --alternative_filter ["custom_docking", "/PATH_TO/CLASS_OBJECT_FOR_CUSTOM_DOCKING/custom_docking.py"]
 ```

-### Custom Ligand Conversion Code From PDB To Dockable Format (i.e., PDBQT)
+### 3. Custom Ligand Conversion Code From PDB To Dockable Format (i.e., PDBQT) ***

-If using a docking software other than VINA/QuickVina is being used, one may
+If using a docking software other than VINA/QuickVina, one may
 need to convert the pdb format ligands into a different format or it may take
 .pdb files.
 If taking a format other than .pdbqt users will need to provide a
 custom script to convert ligands (or simply do nothing if it takes .pdbs).